 In “Storage on physical hard disk”, select “Dynamically allocated”

-This is the last step to create the virtual machine.
+This is the last step to create a virtual machine.
 You should assign 16 GB of hard disk space to this virtual machine and click Create.

 Step 3: Run Remix OS using ISO file [Download link Provided]